We select the best students for first-class training and prepare them to launch careers as the energy pioneers of tomorrow.

 What funding is available?

-To keep up to date with future opportunities sign up to our mailing list.
+To keep up to date with future opportunities, sign up to our mailing list.

 How to apply

 Please read the BSEER Research Degree (MPhil/PhD) application guidance before applying.
-(UCL-Energy is part of The Bartlett School of Environment Energy and Resources (BSEER)).

-Further guidance email Mae Oroszlany, BSEER PhD Administrator.
+For further guidance, email Mae Oroszlany, BSEER PhD Administrator.